 Help your dog with seasonal allergies naturally

 When used properly, consistently, and in conjunction with other appropriate treatments, natural treatments for seasonal dog allergies can be very effective.
 Talk with your veterinarian about natural remedies and whether you can use them to help your dog either solely or in part.

 As discussed above, one natural option is CBD oil, also known as cannabidiol.
 CBD oil works to help support your dog’s physical and emotional well-being.
 It can also be used to support skin health.
 When used routinely and as part of holistic treatments, CBD oil can help provide support for your dog’s seasonal allergies.

 CBD oil, its benefits, and its drawbacks are still being researched.
 However, preliminary results have shown it may have the ability to reduce inflammation, one of the most common symptoms of seasonal allergies in dogs.
 This study outlines the basis for their use as an anti-inflammatory for autoimmune diseases and other related disorders, such as seasonal allergies.

 It’s important to invest in a reliable product.
-Our premium CBD oil for dogs and our Topical CBD for dogs are both 100% natural and independently lab tested.
+Our premium CBD oil for dogs and our CBD balm for dogs are both 100% natural and independently lab tested.
 They contain naturally retained whole-plant benefits for your dog, such as terpenes, antioxidants, and fatty acids.
 Our CBD extract is sourced from only the best organically grown hemp plants.